obDann/lets-learn-R-and-SAS/README.md

     * Slope interpretation and interaction significance
   * **Multivariate Analysis of Variance (MANOVA)**: As opposed to ANOVA, multivariate analysis analysis considers more than 1 response variable.
 Determines if each group consistently have the same mean across the response variables.
 Highlight:
     * Response variables must be quantitative
-  * **Repeated Measures ANOVA**: Anagolous to matched pairs, test whether the mean effects of the response variable is the same over n timeframes/treatments on the same subject.
+  * **Repeated Measures ANOVA**: Analogous to matched pairs, test whether the mean effects of the response variable is the same over n timeframes on the same subject, varying on m treatments.
 Highlights:
     * Interpretation of a spaghetti plot
     * Significance of variables/interaction(s) over the time frame
 * [Assignment 6:](./StatisticsForLifeAndSocialSciences/A6)